Skip to content

 How many times should SPF be reapplied?

-Are makeup with SPF effective?
+Are makeup products with SPF effective?